 Pulse-pounding, heartrending, shocking, thrilling.
 This is a thriller you won't stop thinking about.

-'Woman on the Edge takes the reader on a tense, emotional journey of love, betrayal, loss and straight into the heart of a mother willing to do anything to protect her child' Heather Gudenkauf
+'A tense, emotional journey of love, betrayal, loss and straight into the heart of a mother willing to do anything to protect her child' Heather Gudenkauf

 'Like the subway train, this story races towards its final destination with breakneck speed' Chatelaine